enthought/traits/docs/source/traits_user_manual/advanced.rst

 The algorithm finds the shortest weighted path between ``adaptee`` and ``to_protocol``.
-Once a candidate path is found, it tries to create the adapters using the factories in the adaptation offers that compose the path.
+Once a candidate path is found, it tries to create the chain of adapters using the factories in the adaptation offers that compose the path.
 If this fails because of conditional adaptation (i.e., an adapter factory returns None), the path is discarded and the algorithm looks for the next shortest path.